-A positioning statement provides direction or focus to your business or organization.
+A positioning statement provides direction or focuses on your business or organization.
 It is a no-nonsense statement of how your company is perceived in the minds of your target market.
-Put simply, a positioning statement explains how your product, service, or brand fills a customer's needs better than your competitors, notes Whatis.com.
-Read on to learn how to quickly create an effective positioning statement that will have your customers eagerly seeking your services or products.
+Put simply, a positioning statement explains how your product, service, or brand fills a customer's needs better than your competitors.
+With a little effort, you can quickly create an effective positioning statement that will have your customers eagerly seeking your services or products.

 Identify Your Brand

 Before you begin creating a positioning statement, you need to first identify your brand.
 Your brand is who you are and involves far more than just your name, slogan, sign, symbol, or design.
 Your brand identifies the elements that differentiate your goods, services, or both from the competition.

 Your brand is the perception that consumers have when they hear or think of your company name, service, or product.
 It's the mental picture of who you, as a company, represent to consumers.
 Your brand is certainly influenced by the elements, words, and creativity that surround everything that you produce and display for consumers—and that creativity begins with an effective positioning statement.

 Seek Constructive Input